-It is true that if you made contributions of £200 a month into a stocks and shares Isa, (i.e. put aside earnings of £2,400 p.a.) and aimed for a realistic yearly return of 4pc after fees, you’d reach your goal of £40,000 in nine years.
+Well in theory right now, if you were to make contributions of £200 a month into a stocks and shares Isa, (i.e. put aside earnings of £2,400 p.a.) and you aimed for a realistic yearly return of 4pc after fees, you’d reach your goal of £40,000 in nine years.

 If your partner did the same, this could be £80,000.

-The main obstacle to achieving this is house prices themselves which, even at the lower end of the house-ownership spectrum, are out of reach for a large number of hopeful owner occupiers.
-This obstacle could however be removed using relatively straightforward improvements in the way that privately owned properties are marketed.
+The main obstacle to achieving such a dream for an increasing number of aspiring buyers is house prices themselves which, even at the lower end of the house-ownership spectrum, are out of reach for many would-be owner occupiers.
+This obstacle could however be removed using relatively straightforward improvements in the way that residential properties are marketed.

-If you do the maths it becomes clear that it would be impossible to build enough, even over a full ten years.
-You would be talking about building in excess of ten times the number of new units currently being built each year for at least the next ten years!
+If you do the maths it becomes clear that it would be impossible to build enough new houses, even over a full ten-year stretch.
+The calculation tells you it would take building in excess of ten times the number of new units currently able to be built each and every year for at least the next ten years!

-Reform the way privately owned houses are bought and sold by making the process open, fair, and efficient because this is the key.
+Reform the way privately owned residential properties or houses are bought and sold and you will make the process open, fair, and efficient.

-Doing this would bring the prices of starter homes back within the reach of first-time buyers and they would no longer have to borrow the eye-watering amounts that are currently stopping the majority of those whom wish to, from ever becoming owner-occupiers.
+Doing this would bring the prices of starter homes back within the reach of first-time buyers and they would no longer have to borrow the increasingly ridiculous amounts which are currently stopping the majority of those wishing to become owner-occupiers to do so.

 What do you think about this idea for drastically improving the operation of all housing markets potentially across the whole of Britain?